 Security should be your main concern, especially when deploying an app like Invoice Ninja intended to handle your customers’ personal and financial data.
 First of all, you should be concerned about PCI compliance if you plan to integrate Invoice Ninja with any of the 40+ supported payment gateways.
 PCI DSS stands for Payment Card Industry Data Security Standard; it is a set of requirements set out by Visa, Mastercard, AMEX that every merchant must follow to accept credit cards online.

 Luckily if you are using a payment gateway such as PayPal, Braintree, or Stripe with Invoice Ninja, none of the payment data covered by PCI DSS (card numbers, expiration dates, CVV code) are stored on your server – simplifying your compliance with PCI requirements.
-You may qualify to fill in the simplified SAQ-A or SAQ-A-EP forms, which are less than half as lengthy as the SAQ-D with over 329 questions.
-PCI compliance can be a huge expense upwards of $10,000/year if you process, store, or transmit card numbers on your own – so you will want to avoid doing so if at all possible.
+You qualify to fill in the simplified SAQ-A form which has a mere 22 questions compared to the SAQ-D with over 329 questions.
+PCI compliance can be a huge expense upwards of $10,000/year if you process, store, or transmit card numbers on your own — so you will want to avoid doing so if at all possible.

 Nevertheless, it is essential to encrypt your customers’ others personal information, including names, addresses, and contact details while it is being transmitted to your server.
 Our containerized stack for Invoice Ninja includes an automatically renewing SSL/TLS certificate with a nginx configuration that scores an A+ on both Qualys SSL Test and High-Tech Web’s ImmuniWeb SSL Scan by using ciphers that are compliant with PCI DSS requirements.
 We also hide server tokens, disable gzip on SSL connections, and enable security features such as HSTS and OCSP stapling to reduce the attack surface on your server.
 Most payment processors, including Stripe, require you serve the pages of your payment website over HTTPS.
 Our Invoice Ninja stack forcefully redirects all HTTP requests to HTTPS to comply with this requirement.